 Certificates of Incorporation of a Company Name are issued as “digitally certified” documents.

-The format of the Certificate of Incorporation hasn't changed and the Digital Certificates contain all of the information previously displayed in the paper Certificates.
-The signature of the officer registering the company on behalf of the Registrar appears on the Digital Certificate.
+The format of the Certificate of Incorporation hasn’t changed and the Digital Certificates contain all of the information previously displayed in the paper Certificates.

-The Digital Certificates contain the following security features:-
+The Digital Certificates contain the following security features:

 The pdf document contains a coloured banner at the top of the screen to confirm that it has been digitally signed as certified by the CRO.
 This provides an assurance to the recipient that the document is authentic, has not been tampered with and has been independently verified as sourced in CRO.
 The digitally certified document is the electronic equivalent of adding a notarised, wet ink signature.
-A representation of these features is detailed below:-

 Presenters can provide these digital certificates directly to third parties such as banks and other financial institutions by email as required.